gbeltrao/squidex-docs/README.md

 # What is Squidex?

-> A content management platform for all kinds of content.
+> A content management hub for all your data.

 Squidex is a content management platform to manage all your content, for example:

-* Dynamic elements for your mobile apps
+* Dynamic elements for your mobile apps.
-* Blog posts and articles for your website
+* Blog posts and articles for your website.
-* Configuration data for your backend
+* Configuration data for your backend.
-* Rich and structured data for your application
+* Rich and structured data for your application.

 ## How does it work?

 The core of squidex is a web service.
-It provides API's to manage the structure of your content, languages configuration and settings and of course the content itself.
-You can consume these content from your backend, mobile app, website and other other client application.
+It provides API's to manage the structure of your content, languages, settings and of course the content itself.
+You can consume the content from your backend, mobile apps, website and other other client applications.
 Of course we also provide a rich user interface for content management.

 ## Event Sourcing